webpack/webpack/README.md

 To get started have a look at our [documentation on contributing](https://github.com/webpack/webpack/blob/master/CONTRIBUTING.md).

-If you are worried or don't know where to start, you can **always** reach out to [Sean Larkin (@TheLarkInn) on Twitter](https://twitter.com/thelarkinn) or simply submit an issue and a maintainer can help give you guidance!
+If you are worried or don't know where to start, you can **always** reach out to [Sean Larkin (@TheLarkInn) on Twitter](https://twitter.com/thelarkinn) or simply submit an issue and a maintainer can help to guide you!

 We have also started a series on our [Medium Publication](https://medium.com/webpack) called [The Contributor's Guide to webpack](https://medium.com/webpack/contributors-guide/home).
 We welcome you to read it and post any questions or responses if you still need help.

 _Looking to speak about webpack?_ We'd **love** to review your talk abstract/CFP!
 You can email it to webpack [at] opencollective [dot] com and we can give pointers or tips!!!

-<h3 align="center">Creating your own plugins and loaders</h3>
+<h3 align="center">Creating your plugins and loaders</h3>

 If you create a loader or plugin, we would <3 for you to open source it, and put it on npm.
 We follow the `x-loader`, `x-webpack-plugin` naming convention.

 <h2 align="center">Support</h2>

 We consider webpack to be a low-level tool used not only individually but also layered beneath other awesome tools.
-Because of its flexibility, webpack isn't always the _easiest_ entry-level solution, however we do believe it is the most powerful.
+Because of its flexibility, webpack isn't always the _easiest_ entry-level solution.
+However, we do believe it is the most powerful.
 That said, we're always looking for ways to improve and simplify the tool without compromising functionality.
 If you have any ideas on ways to accomplish this, we're all ears!

 If you're just getting started, take a look at [our new docs and concepts page](https://webpack.js.org/concepts/).
 This has a high level overview that is great for beginners!!